-1.An insurance undertaking which manufactures any insurance product for sale to customers shall maintain, operate and review a process for the approval of each insurance product or significant adaptations of an existing insurance product before it is marketed or distributed to customers.
+1. An iInsurance undertakings, as well as intermediaries which manufactures any insurance product for sale to customers, shall maintain, operate and review a process for the approval of each insurance product or significant adaptations of an existing insurance product before it is marketed or distributed to customers.

-The product approval process shall specify an identified target market of customers for each product and ensure that all relevant risks to such identified target market are assessed, the intended distribution strategy is consistent with the identified target market and take reasonable steps to ensure that the insurance product is distributed to the identified target market.
+The product approval process shall specify an identified target market of customers for each product and ensure that all relevant risks to such identified target market are assessed, the intended distribution strategy is consistent with the identified target market and take reasonable steps to ensure that the insurance product is distributed to the identified target market